 It will depend on their registration but most will take children from the age of 4 to 12 years but this is different for each club and some will take older or younger children.

 The average fee in Surrey is usually between £29 to £54 per day.
 Some providers may offer concessions or discounts for siblings.

 You can also find details of support available to help with childcare costs on our Paying for childcare web page.

 What is the ratio of staff to children?

 This will depend on the age of the children.
 Three to eight year olds should have a 1 to 8 ratio.
 For children aged 9 years and older the ratio differs but a 1 to 10 is recommended where possible.
-Two members of staff must be present at all times.

 Will they have any checks?